chandrahasM/AG2-SDLC/data/inputs/sample_repositories/react_weather_app/README.md

 1. **Default Location**: The app loads with London weather by default
 2. **Search for Weather**:
-   - Type a city name in the search box
+   - Type a city name in the search box at the top
    - Click "Search" or press Enter
    - The weather card will update with the new location's data
-3. **Direct Weather Search**:
-   - Use the search form in the weather card itself
-   - Enter a location and click "Get Weather"

 ## API Integration